Arizona Jewish Historical Society &

 General Inquiry: email@example.com

-The Society for Crypto-Judaic Studies (SCJS) fosters the research of the historical and contemporary development of crypto-Jews of Iberian origin.
-Additionally, it provides a venue for the descendants of crypto-Jews, scholars, and other interested parties to network and discuss pertinent issues.
-The society also has an annual conference, a quarterly journal, HaLapid, and an online newsletter, La Granada, starting in Fall 2011.
-HaLapid includes includes articles, personal stories, reviews of conferences and books and member interviews.
-Past issues can be found on the society's website.
-La Granada covers announcements, current events and issues.
+The SCJS fosters research regarding the historical and contemporary development of crypto-Jews of Iberian origin and provides a venue for descendants, scholars and other interested parties to network and discuss pertinent issues.
+The society holds an annual conference and publishes both a biannual journal (HaLapid) and an online newsletter (La Granada).
+HaLapid includes scholarly and literary articles, personal narratives, book reviews, reviews of conferences and member interviews.
+La Granada covers similar content in a shorter format, along with announcements and events.
 The society also joins Florida International University in publishing the annual Journal of Spanish, Portuguese, and Italian Crypto Jews.

 Tel: (303) 871-3016